davestewart/vuex-pathify/docs/guide/overview.md

 - a preference of getters over state, and actions over mutations
 - whether the store member exists, i.e. does the `state` have an associated `getter`

-To illustrate the process for all possible operations for the `common` preset, we have:
+To illustrate the process for all possible operations for the `standard` preset, we have:

 | Operation | Order | Accessor | Prefix | Formatter | Result | Outcome
 | :-- | :-- | :-- | :-- | :-- | :-- | :-- |